How to Keep Your Dog Busy While You Feed the Baby

 What stands out

-• Frozen and stuffed, it reliably buys the length of a full feeding session
+- Frozen and stuffed, owners report it reliably buys the length of a full feeding session

-• Batch-prep a freezer drawer of them on Sunday and coast all week
+- Owners batch-prep a freezer drawer on Sunday and coast all week

-• Calorie math counts — stuffing is food, so subtract it from dinner
+- Calorie math counts — stuffing is food, so owners subtract it from dinner

 Questions families actually ask